percona/pmm/source/concepts/architecture.rst

 .. _pmm.architecture:

 --------------------------------------------------------------------------------
-Client/Server Architecture - an Overview
+Client/Server architecture - an overview
 --------------------------------------------------------------------------------

 The |pmm| platform is based on a client-server model that enables scalability.